S1210307064/tsphp-type-checker/README.md

 # TSPHP-typechecker

 This repository contains the type checker component of the [Type-Safe PHP compiler](https://github.com/tsphp/tsphp "TSPHP compiler").
-It ensures that your TSPHP code has a valid semantic and is type-safe.
+It augments the AST with type information and ensures that your TSPHP code has a valid semantic and is type-safe.

 Please visit the [project's website](http://tsphp.tutteli.ch/) for more information on the project.
 Use the project's [issue tracking system](http://tsphp.tutteli.ch/jira) (JIRA) to report bugs or submit feature requests.